abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 #### Education

 In college, Abhay worked on [AI Research](https://scholar.google.com/citations?user=Inp7zBgAAAAJ&hl=en) focusing on machine learning, computer vision, and software systems.
-He published 6 papers in 1 year and 9 months while taking a full course load in advanced computer science and mathematics.
+He published 6 papers in 1 year and 9 months at prestigious conferences like [CVPR](http://cvpr2021.thecvf.com/), [AAAI](https://www.aaai.org/), and [HotCloud](https://www.usenix.org/conferences/byname/1) while taking a full course load in advanced computer science and mathematics.

 He was also _Software Engineer Intern_ on News Feed Integrity at **[Facebook](https://engineering.fb.com/)**, and _Research Intern_ in Robotics and Software Platforms at **[Stanford](https://www.stanford.edu/)**.

 Abhay was the President and Co-Founder of _AI at UW_ at the **University of Wisconsin-Madison**, from where he graduated with a Bachelor of Science in computer sciences and mathematics with distinction, and departmental honors in computer sciences.

+#### Achievements

+Abhay was a recipient of the [Cornell, Maryland, Max Planck Pre-Doctoral Research Fellowship](https://cmmrs.mpi-sws.org/) awarded to outstanding pre-doctoral researchers from all around the world.
+He has received numerous awards for his leadership at the University of Wisconsin-Madison such as the John W. Jung Memorial Scholarship and the Dean's Award of Excellence.
+He has ranked #3 nationally in top technology quizzes with over 15,000 participants, and has received recognition and recommendation from senior leadership in state government for his non-profit work.

 #### Interests